john-science/python_for_scientists/classes/06_object_oriented_programming_1/lecture_06.md

 > Using a class can help you organize your code.

-Find a core concept or idea (like a file, a plot, or a database) and make a class out of it.
+To use OOP design, find a core concept or idea (like a file, a plot, or a database) and make a class out of it.
 This will help you organize your code and your thoughts.
-Things that belong to your idea will become variables or methods inside of the class.
-This will help you keep everything else separate.
-When thinking about larger amounts of code, you will only have to think about one class at a time.
+Your class will include data in the form of variables, which we call "attributes".
+And your class will include logic in the form of functions, which we call "methods".
+Keeping your data and logic together for one big important idea (your class) can help your code organization.
+But at its best, it will help you think and reason about a complicated mix of data and logic that is all tied up together.

+Maybe if your code is broken into multiple class, you'll only have to think about one class at a time.
+And that might help you organize your thoughts on a very large amount of code more easily.

 <br/>